Irish presidential inauguration

 The inauguration of the president of Ireland is a ceremony to mark the commencement of a new seven-year term of the president of Ireland.
-The inauguration takes place on the day following the expiry of the term of office of the preceding president.
+The inauguration takes place on the day following the expiry of the preceding term.
 No location is specified in the constitution, but all inaugurations have taken place in Saint Patrick's Hall in the State Apartments in Dublin Castle.
 The ceremony is transmitted live by national broadcaster RTÉ on its principal television and radio channels, typically from around 11 am.
-To highlight the significance of the event, all key figures in the executive (the government of Ireland), the legislature (Oireachtas) and the judiciary attend, as do members of the diplomatic corps and other invited guests.
+To highlight the significance of the event, all key figures in the executive (the government of Ireland), the legislature (Oireachtas) and the judiciary attend, as do members of the diplomatic corps and other guests.

 During the period of the Irish Free State (1922 to 1937), the governor-general had been installed into office as the representative of the Crown in a low-key ceremony, twice in Leinster House (the seat of the Oireachtas), but in the case of the last governor-general, Domhnall Ua Buachalla, in his brother's drawing room.
-By contrast, the Constitution of Ireland adopted in 1937 requires the president's oath of office be taken in public.
+By contrast, the Constitution of Ireland adopted in 1937 requires the president's oath of office to be taken in public.

+Subsequent to the election of Catherine Connolly, the most recent inauguration was held on 11 November 2025.